 If you keep your bike in a public place, you'll also need a bike lock.
 While cable locks are popular, they are easily cut, Conroy says.
 Most experts recommend using a hardened steel U-lock paired with a cable, like this one from Kryptonite ($77.95, Amazon).

 The League of American Bicyclists hosts a national Bike to Work Day, which typically takes place on the third Friday in May.
-This year, due to the ongoing coronavirus pandemic, the date has been changed to September 22, 2020.

 Step 2: Dress for the Occassion